inProgress-team/react-native-meteor/README.md

 import React, { Component } from 'react';
 import { View, Text } from 'react-native';
-import Meteor, { createContainer } from 'react-native-meteor';
+import Meteor, { createContainer, MeteorListView } from 'react-native-meteor';

 Meteor.connect('ws://192.168.X.X:3000/websocket');//do this only once